 There isn’t as much variety in 18650 batteries as there is in AA batteries.
 All 18650 batteries use lithium-ion rechargeable technology.
 AA batteries can be alkaline (non-rechargeable), lithium (non-rechargeable), nickel-metal-hydride, nickel-cadmium, or lithium-ion.
 The different technologies have different capacities, and there are also really inexpensive AA batteries that aren’t built as well.

 All 18650 batteries are really built to a high standard so you can feel comfortable with buying pretty much any brand.
 That’s a good thing since the big name makers of batteries don’t make 18650’s.
 Panasonic does but theirs tend to go mostly toward electric cars.
 Some 18650 batteries are designed for really industrial applications but realistically, the ones you find on eBay or amazon are all going to be about the same.
+However, it’s been pointed out that it’s not a good idea to mix manufacturers.
+Replacing all your batteries at the same time is always a good idea.

 There are 18650 batteries with built-in protection circuits.
 If the battery you’re replacing says “protected” then you should replace it with another one that says “protected.”
 That circuit is there to stop the battery from overloading and it’s there for a reason.